 What types of content / media do your programmes include?

-Our programmes, starting with our 18 week Key Stage 2 Mental Health Skills programme, include weekly PowerPoints with audio instruction, as well as PDFs of lesson plans, posters, worksheets and homework.
+Our programmes include comprehensive PowerPoints with audio instruction, as well as PDFs of lesson plans, posters, worksheets and homework.
 Some of the PowerPoint presentations incorporate short animated video content.
-We plan for our Staff Mental Health Programme to be mostly video based.
+We plan for our Staff Mental Health & Wellbeing Programme to be mostly video based.

 Do you offer Free Resources?